The Crowfield Rose is our nearest pub and is walkable from Woodfarm Barns.

 There are four lines for Real Ales and there may also be guest ales.
 There’s a separate restaurant area, as well as the bar, and a nice outside drinking area.

 It is Glen, and his wife Caroline’s first foray into the world of being publicans, though Caroline’s background is in catering locally.
-Whilst it isn’t Dog-Friendly, The Crowfield Rose is a nice pub nearby, with a good range of food and drink, so well worth a stroll or a short drive whilst you’re with us.
-Dogs welcome in the garden of course, but this is reliant on the Great British weather.
+The Crowfield Rose is a nice pub nearby, with a good range of food and drink, so well worth a stroll or a short drive whilst you’re with us.
+Dogs welcome in the bar and in the garden of course, but this is reliant on the Great British weather.

 Closed Monday & Tuesday, their opening hours are;